Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/04-dr-tests.rst

 Where possible, 50% of items investigated SHOULD be via browsing the platform and 50% via searching the platform.
 If either browsing or searching is not possible, all items may be investigated via the only available option.

 The auditor MUST make a total of 80 investigations against different items, resulting in 80 each of Total_Item_Investigations and Unique_Item_Investigations.

-Where a platform has fewer than 80 items, the auditor MUST make at least one investigation per item and testing should result in 80 Total_Item_Investigations and the item-count of Unique_Item_Investigations.